 We love recycling things and turning them into unusual planters.
-Forks, shoes, coconuts, broken wine glasses it doesn’t matter.
+Forks, shoes, coconuts, broken wine glasses, pallet scraps, it doesn’t matter.
 They’re all fair game 😉 One of my favorite items to use is the humble old empty tin can.
 We always have a whole bunch in some cupboard gathering dust while they wait for the opportunity to be recycled into something different.
-We’ve used them to make a cute little washboard shelf and a toilet roll outhouse.
+We’ve used them to make a cute little washboard shelf, gypsy fairy wagons, and a toilet roll outhouse.
 They’re also perfect to make this little tin can handbag planter.

 Cute right?
-You can style the tin can handbags any way you want and if your green thumb is still a little brown around the edges you can add faux plants instead of the real thing.
+You can style the bags any way you want and if your green thumb is still a little brown around the edges you can add faux plants instead of the real thing.
 We put pansies in ours.
-They’re my favorite flowers.
+They’re one of my favorite flowers.
 As soon as I see their happy little faces, I know Spring is around the corner.

 What you need